-If a participant is diagnosed with a relapse P. vivax infection (confirmed by qPCR) they will attend a Relapse Treatment (RTx) visit where they will commence blood-stage anti-malarial treatment with either Malarone or Riamet.
+If a participant is diagnosed with a relapse P. vivax infection (confirmed by qPCR) they will attend a Relapse Treatment (RTx) visit where they will commence blood-stage anti-malarial treatment with either Riamet or Malarone.
 They will not receive Primaquine.